5 Possible Causes of Dishwasher Leaks & Fixes

 Want a dishwasher with built-in leak detection?

 Select Maytag® dishwasher models offer Leak Detect, a combination of multiple features that measure and monitor the flow of water at various points.
 If a problem is sensed, the unit can take action by draining the tub and alerting you when necessary, helping to identify and contain most types of leaks.
+Learn how to troubleshoot dishwasher control panel issues.

 Learn more about Maytag® Dishwashers